mgt306/Restaurant-Reviewer/README.md

 ## How to build and test the project

-Open the front end, and use npm install if necessary to download all dependencies.
+Open the front end, and use npm install to download all dependencies.
 Then run npm start.
+Repeat after changing into the backend directory.

 ## Additional info and documents